 However, certain colors tend to attract more clicks.
-For example, SAP found the color orange converted very well.
+For example, SAP found that the color orange converted very well.
 When they implemented it, their conversion rate went up by 32.5%.

 According to Marcus Sheridan, founder of The Sales Lion, “Your blog is an essential business tool for connecting with potential customers.”
 Someone may visit your blog today and become your highest paying client tomorrow.

-Everything you do as a blogger still boils down to defining your audience, and looking at each day as an opportunity to put smiles on their faces.
+Everything you do as a blogger still boils down to defining your audience and looking at each day as an opportunity to put smiles on their faces.
 See blogging as an avenue to touch lives and make the world a much better place.

 That’s what content marketing is supposed to do – to reach the right people and meet their needs in an interesting manner.
 Traditional marketing doesn’t do that.